Waste / Biological Waste /Hazardous Waste

-Assuring that campus generated wastes are disposed of in an environmentally sustainable manner and reducing the size of the waste stream that flows to the landfill are key components of EH&S's Pollution Prevention Program.
-EH&S is directly responsible for collecting and disposing of campus generated hazardous waste but is not a recycling facility.
-Nonetheless, EH&S enthusiastically supports the recycling programs available on campus and in the local community, and is pleased to provide the following information on environmentally responsible methods for disposing of various types of waste material.
+Assuring that campus generated wastes are disposed of in an environmentally sustainable manner and reducing the size of the waste stream that flows to the landfill are key components of University's Waste Program.
+ENHS is directly responsible for collecting and disposing of campus generated hazardous waste but is not a recycling facility.
+Nonetheless, ENHS enthusiastically supports the recycling programs available on campus and in the local community, and is pleased to provide the following information on environmentally responsible methods for disposing of various types of waste material.
 How do I dispose of?

 - oil-based paints

 - household cleaners